mcci-usb/COLLECTION-cricket-ui/README.md

 Download [Inno Setup Compiler](https://jrsoftware.org/isdl.php#stable) and install

-Run the Inno Setup Script file 'UI3141-3201-Windows' which is in `destdir/InstallerScript/`.
+Run the Inno Setup Script file 'CricketUI-Windows' which is in `destdir/InstallerScript/`.

-The App Installer 'UI3141-3201-Installer' show up in `destdir/AppInstaller/`.
+The App Installer 'CricketUI-Installer' show up in `destdir/AppInstaller/`.